yoosuho/portfolYOU/pages/AI.md

 <h2>4.
 My Contributions</h2>
 <p>
-As the Principal Investigator, I am currently leading the system-level design and technical direction of this national R&D project.
+I am currently leading the system-level design and technical direction of this national R&D project.
 My responsibilities include defining safety and functional requirements, overseeing the modular FACE-based architecture, managing subsystem integration, and coordinating industry and research partners to prepare for real vehicle testing.
 I have also taken charge of modeling fault trees, designing fallback control strategies, and establishing the test pipeline through simulation and hardware bench configurations.
 </p>

 <h2>5.
 Engineering Approach</h2>